 - Google will bold matching terms in metadata regardless of accents.
 For example, if a user searches for “restaurantes mexico df” and your meta description tag reads “Bienvenido a nuestro restaurante en México DF,” Google will still bold “México” along with the other matching words.
 Try it for yourself!

 - A meta description is often the first thing a potential customer will read from a business.
 It’s important that we use correct grammar – including placing accents where they belong – in order to make a positive first impression.

 9. If you’re like me, you’re either constantly forgetting Alt codes or you refuse to memorize them in the first place.
-The good news is that if you’re willing to use Firefox, there’s a free extension called EasyAccent that allows you to type accented characters within the browser using the same shortcuts you use in Microsoft Word.
+The good news is there’s a free extension called EasyAccent that allows you to type accented characters within the browser using the same shortcuts you use in Microsoft Word.
 I use this all the time, and it’s a huge timesaver.

 10. Sometimes you just have to use your best judgment.
 Foreign-language SEO is often overlooked by industry experts, so there are a lot of instances where you’ll just have to experiment a little or collaborate with your colleagues to determine best practices.
 In short, Spanish SEO has been an often puzzling, sometimes frustrating, always interesting and ultimately rewarding experience for me at Standing Dog.

 Could your audience benefit from Spanish optimization?
 Reach out to us and we can help implement a digital strategy to maximize your message.